How to ask for a raise when companies are desperate for workers

 If you’ve considered requesting a raise or negotiating a job offer, now is the time to do so, experts say.
 Employers are expected to increase average salaries by about 3 percent going into 2022, according to two recent reports from consulting firms Willis Towers Watson and the Conference Board.

 The hike in salaries, however, comes as the cost of living is on a sharp rise, with consumer prices up 5.4 percent compared with a year ago, according to the Bureau of Labor Statistics.
 Experts say no raise or a minimal bump that doesn’t meet the cost of living is unrealistic, especially given the number of openings.
-As of the end of August, 10.4 million jobs are unfilled.
+As of the end of August, 10.4 million jobs were unfilled.

 But starting that conversation can feel daunting for many.
-For guidance on how to successfully seek a better salary, a compensation consultant and career coach shared these tips:
+For guidance on how to successfully seek a better salary, a compensation consultant, former HR executive and career coach shared these tips:

 The last time employees had this level of bargaining power was two decades ago, said Bill Dixon, managing director at Pearl Meyer, a national compensation consulting company.